The MHS offers four options for obtaining reproductions of our holdings:

 - Microforms (some available for purchase or Interlibrary Loan) – service details

-Researchers visiting the library may create, free of charge, both non-flash photographs of materials in our reading room (see What to Bring) and PDF files of collections available on microfilm.
-Researchers visiting the library may also request reproductions be made by MHS staff for the fees outlined above.
+In addition to the fee for service options outlined above, researchers visiting the library may create - free of charge - both non-flash photographs of materials viewed in our reading room (see What to Bring) and PDF files of collections available on microfilm.

 Statement on Copyright